mustafa90k/portfolio/README.md

 ## Changes Made
-- Using Gradiant background colors.
+- Used Gradiant background color.
-- Using Gradiant background color for hover items.
+- Used Gradiant background color for hover items.